hybridsjs/hybrids/docs/migration.md

 #### Content

-From now, the `content` property has no special behavior, so it does not render.
+From now on, the `content` property has no special behavior, so it does not render.
 As the content by design should not include styles or `<slot>` elements, it is sufficient to just rename the property to `render` and use implicit mode for rendering:

 ```javascript
 // before